akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 :::

 ## _Step 4_ | Set transformations (*optional*)
-In the new Asset Manager, **transformations are no more mandatory**.
+In the new Asset Manager, **transformations are not mandatory anymore**.

-So if you used before fake transformations (100% or 99%), you don't need anymore to set transformations.
+So if you used fake transformations (100% or 99%) in the past, you don't need to set those transformations anymore.

 If you were using some real transformations in the PAM, the variations files of the assets are migrated during the step 2 but the transformations settings are not migrated.

 So you need to set transformations rules in the new Asset Manager.
-The transformations are no more defined by channels, there are defined by asst family and you can define until 10 transformations per asset family.
+The transformations are not defined by channels anymore, they are defined by asset family and you can define until 10 transformations per asset family.

-The format is bit different but don't worry, hereafter an example before / after.
+The format is a bit different but don't worry, hereafter an example before / after.
 <!-- TODO -->

 :::info